liz3/tokio/README.md

 ## Native deps
 Install native dependencies
 ### macOS
-`brew install mad libsodium opus nlohmann-json`
+`brew install mad libsodium opus opusfile nlohmann-json`
 ### Gnu/Linux
-(This is applied to apt using distros, but should work on all, tested in ubuntu 19.10 docker container) `apt install nlohmann-json3-dev libmad0-dev libsodium-dev libopus-dev`
+(This is applied to apt using distros, but should work on all, tested in ubuntu 19.10 docker container) `apt install nlohmann-json3-dev libmad0-dev libsodium-dev libopus-dev libopusfile-dev`

 ## building ixwebsocket